Counter-protesters gather near Cenotaph ahead of pro-Palestine demonstration

 A service took place at the Cenotaph on Whitehall at 11am, which passed off peacefully, and a two-minute silence was observed.

+The Met Police posted on X, formerly Twitter: “While the two minutes’ silence was marked respectfully and without incident on Whitehall, officers have faced aggression from counter-protesters who are in the area in significant numbers.”

+The force added that it “will use all the powers and tactics available to us to prevent” the counter-protesters from confronting the main march.

-Meanwhile, hundreds of pro-Palestinian protesters were arriving at Hyde Park near the designated starting point for the march on Saturday morning, which is due to set off at noon.
+Meanwhile, hundreds of pro-Palestinian protesters arrived at Hyde Park near the designated starting point for the march.

 Organisers of the demonstration calling for a ceasefire between Hamas and Israel anticipate more than 500,000 people will join.